madfish-solutions/quipuswap-core-v2/test/test.md

 9. `withdraw_auction_fee`:

-   - ❌ should fail if reentrancy;
+   - ✅ should fail if reentrancy;
+   - ✅ should withdraw FA1.2 auction fee;
+   - ✅ should withdraw FA2 auction fee;
-   - ❌
+   - ❌ should withdraw TEZ auction fee.

 10. `set_admin`: